Cold working: Disadvantages

-The need for heavier equipment and harder tools may make cold working suitable only for large volume manufacturing industry.
+The need for heavier equipment and harder tools may make cold working suitable only for large-volume manufacturing.

 The loss of plasticity due to work hardening may require intermediate annealings, and a final annealing to relieve residual stress and give the desired properties to the manufactured object.
 These extra steps would negate some of the economic advantages of cold forming over hot forming.

-Cold worked items suffer from a phenomenon known as springback, or elastic springback.
+Cold-worked items suffer from a phenomenon known as springback, or elastic springback.
 After the deforming force is removed from the workpiece, the workpiece springs back slightly.
 The amount a material springs back is equal to the yield strain (the strain at the yield point) for the material.
+In more complex cases, springback can be estimated by using finite-element elastoplastic analysis and neural-network predictions, in the sense of a Reduced Order Model based on Artificial Intelligence (ROM-AI).

 Special precautions may be needed to maintain the general shape of the workpiece during cold working, such as shot peening and equal channel angular extrusion.